xinychen/transdim/README.md

 | [BTRTF](https://nbviewer.jupyter.org/github/xinychen/transdim/blob/master/predictor/BTRTF.ipynb) |   🔶   |   🔶   |   🔶   |   🔶   |   🔶   |   ✅   |   ✅   |
 | [**BTMF**](https://nbviewer.jupyter.org/github/xinychen/transdim/blob/master/predictor/BTMF.ipynb) |   ✅   |   🔶   |   ✅   |   ✅   |   ✅   |   ✅   |   ✅   |
 | [**BTTF**](https://nbviewer.jupyter.org/github/xinychen/transdim/blob/master/predictor/BTTF.ipynb) |   🔶   |   🔶   |   🔶   |   🔶   |   🔶   |   ✅   |   ✅   |

+* ✅ — Cover
+* 🔶 — Does not cover
+* 🚧 — Under development

 > For the implementation of these models, we use both `dense_mat` and `sparse_mat` (or `dense_tensor` and `sparse_tensor`) as the inputs.
 However, it is not necessary by doing so if you do not hope to see the imputation/prediction performance in the iterative process, you can remove `dense_mat` (or `dense_tensor`) from the inputs of these algorithms.